d630/fzf-fs/doc/USAGE.md

 [~/var/code/projects/fzf-fs] ::
 ```

 Since there is no way in fzf to configure own keybindings, you may only browse your file system by selecting lines in the browser.
 It is like cd-ing on the command line, but it is ultra fast and has all fuzzy matching and extended-searching qualities of fzf.
 If a list entry points to a regular file or named pipe, your configured environment variables come into play; you should set the environment variable FZF_FS_OPENER at least.
+If you are in the dark, what opener to use, have a look at [this](https://wiki.archlinux.org/index.php/xdg-open).
 Entries, which begin with a bracket, are internal pointers and have the form `[<shortcut>] <tag> ... <tag>n`:

 ```
 [!]
 Fork SHELL in the current directory